TME520/challenge/README.md

 - Minikube must be running
 - Minikube's metrics addon must be enabled
 - The Docker image for the Application Lifecycle Management must have been built (I call it ubuntubase, feel free to pick your own name)
-- Take not of Minikube's IP
+- Take note of Minikube's IP
 ```
 minikube start
 minikube addons enable metrics-server